Cleaner Shrimp Care Guide: The Reef Tank’s Most Fascinating Cleanup Crew Member

 Many saltwater aquarium fish will gladly take the opportunity to munch on a shrimp.
 This includes obvious predators, like triggers, groupers, and puffers, though larger angels and wrasses might even try to nip at them.

-As cleaner fish have gotten more expensive over the past few years in the aquarium hobby, it’s usually not recommended to try keeping them with larger, more aggressive species.
-However, some hobbyists intentionally introduce cleaner shrimp into their tanks as a live food option.
+As cleaner fish have gotten more expensive over the past few years in the aquarium hobby, it’s not recommended to try keeping them with larger, more aggressive species.
+However, experienced keepers intentionally introduce cleaner shrimp into their tanks as a live food option.
 Not only do cleaner shrimp naturally increase predatory instincts, but their hard chitin shells help keep beaks and teeth trimmed.

 It is also important to note that on rare occasions, sea anemones have been known to catch and digest cleaner shrimp that may walk over their mouths.